denten-books/plain-text/0-chapter.md

 textual politics in subtle and profound ways.
 Artifacts cannot hold beliefs about politics.
 Political power is rather exercised through them.
 Stairs do not discriminate against the mobility impaired.
-The failure to enforce accessibility through specific architectural choices does.
+The failure to enforce accessibility through specific legal and architectural choices does.
 Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude for interpretation.
 In this way, contemporary documents enforce limits to access by license, geography, or physical ability.

 To what extent does the book in front of you "permit" or "enable" access?
 Whatever the answer, a function of understanding the text must include the